Written by Rebecca Peters-Golden

 Make the beans:

-- Add the beans to a medium (3-4 quart) stockpot and fill with water.
+- Add the beans to a medium (3-4 quart) stockpot or to an Instant Pot and fill with enough water to cover by 3-4 intches.

 - While your beans are boiling, heat a grill pan or cast iron skillet over medium high heat.